 Register for Courses

 You will use BU Brain, Binghamton University's online student services hub, to view the course schedule, check your registration time ticket, add and drop most courses and confirm your enrollment.
-You may also access a public schedule of classes online through the Office of Financial Aid and Student Records.
+You may also access a public schedule of classes online through the Office of Student Records and Registrar Services.

 Admitted non-degree/non-matriculated students may register for most graduate classes.
 However, some departments limit registration to certain, specified classes.
 You are responsible for verifying that the courses you would like to take are available for the semester in which you would like to take them.
 Contact the graduate director in your academic department of interest with your specific course/registration questions.

 What if registration is full for the class I want to take?

 If registration is full, you may petition the instructor for admittance into the class.
 Contact the instructor directly, via email, to make your request.
 The instructor, in conjunction with the department, will review the petition.
 You may also opt to take a different class.